To integrate LogicMonitor with StackStorm, you must install StackStorm on a device with one of the following:

 To minimize security risks, ensure the appropriate file and user permissions are granted for both StackStorm and LogicMonitor.

-Ensure that only the appropriate users have access to the files where StackStorm is installed (/opt/stackstorm/).
-You can modify the permissions as needed in the /opt/stackstorm/ directory.
+Ensure that only the appropriate users have access to the files where StackStorm is installed (

 For more information about StackStorm permissions, see StackStorm’s Role Based Access Control documentation.